stassa/louise/README.md

    The above experiment was proposed by Andrew Cropper, maintainer of [Metagol].

-3. Louise can simultaneously learn multiple dependent programs, including mutuallly recursive programs.
-This is called multi-predicate learning:
+3. Louise can simultaneously learn multiple dependent programs, including mutuallly recursive programs (this is called multi-predicate learning):

    ```prolog
    ?- learn([even/1,odd/1]).